Tranquillity Base > Photo Meta Edit > User Guide > TIFF Metadata

 You can edit the GPS Coordinates by clicking on the Map.

-The following three types of GPS direction-related metadata can be displayed on the map.
+The following three types of GPS direction-related metadata are displayed on the map:

 - Tag #15: Track